shams-nahid/Advance-JS-Study/public/03 Closures And Prototypes/04 Closures.md

 Hello from closures
 ```

 Since `const` does not hoist, the `myVar` should be a `reference error`.
 But closure ignore the hoisting and print the `Hello from closures`.
+Because by the time (after 4 seconds), we call the method, the variable should be persisted in the closure.

 ### Advantages